cross-seed/cross-seed.org/docs/v6-migration.md

 ### Searching Improvements

 :::danger DANGER
-It may be tempting as we go through pre-release and release 6.0.0 stable to take advantage of these searching improvements with "full" searches.
+It may be tempting after updating to take advantage of these searching improvements with "full" searches.
 While this idea is understandable, we must caution you to not disrespect your indexers by slamming them with API queries.

 We recommend if you are going to conduct searches to find what you've "missed" previously, set a higher than normal [`delay`](./basics/options.md#delay) and a [`searchLimit`](./basics/options.md#searchlimit) to smooth out the load on indexers.
 :::